Niitek/LUI-Classic/README.md

 **Known Issues**

-*Bag bar throws an error when moving bags, but otherwise works like normal

 *Recount doesn't get themed properly, but otherwise works like normal

 *Druid Mana bar does not work as intended